 Monteverde is one of the best new restaurants around, and the pastas are a big reason why.
 The crew here is mixing, rolling, and creating dough all the time, and they do magic with the end noodle result.
 From cannelloni stuffed with saltimboca to duck egg corzetti with pecan and herb pesto, the flavor combos here do big things.

 Italian food doesn’t have to mean strictly pizza and pasta.
 Siena Tavern also serves up a great selection of crudos and meats, particularly their massive wagyu beef meatball.
 Doesn’t hurt that they still have phenomenal pastas as well.

 Authentic Neapolitan pizza, and the best pizza in the city.
 A giant ball of burrata with a prosciutto bow is the exclamation point and mic drop all at once.

 Don’t sleep on Balena.
 You’re not hearing or talking about it as much as you should be.
 You’re also not eating enough of their excellent homemade pastas.

 Osteria Langhe specializes in food from the Piemonte region of Italy, which is known for a lot of antipasti at meals.
 The English translation of that means you should order a whole lot of smaller dishes and get after it.

 Charlatan isn’t so much Italian as it as an Italian-American mix.
 You’ll get vibes of being in a hunting lodge while sitting there, but a stylish hunting lodge with great food and good beers.

 Spiaggia has long been the benchmark for creative Italian cuisine in a fine dining setting.
 A really fine setting, and one that will set you back more dollars than you usually spend.
 But there’s a reason it’s been highly acclaimed for a long time, they keep cranking out the goods.
-Spiaggia recently switched over to a tasting menu only situation, and a special occasion or celebration would be a good time to check it out.
+Spiaggia offers both an al a carte option, as well as a tasting menu.
+Check either out for a special occasion or celebration.